zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-google.md

-Went to the end of the term went to the end of the end of the tone Tana reached the cave passed the cave reached the refuge took refuge Sarana reached Abhay passed away Abhay passed away Achchutha passed Achchutha passed away Forgot Amatha attained Nirvana, Nirvana attained Nui.
+Went to the end of the term went to the end of the end of the tone Tana reached the cave passed the cave reached the refuge took refuge Sarana reached Abhay passed away Abhay passed away Achchutha passed Achchutha passed away Forgot Amatha attained Nibbana, Nibbana attained Nui.
 Of doctors Went to the extreme, the doctor.
 If the doctor or the doctor went to the extreme.
 Named Vedagu because he knew seven Dhammas.
 Self-awareness is what is known.
 Suspicion Is known.
 The celestial body is what is known.
 Lust is what is known.